Cyclists Riding Two Abreast (Cont.)

 This is an example of the statutes being written without clearly considering and accounting for all possible circumstances.
 I believe this is one that needs to be clarified.

 Writing citations that are based on such a tenuous interpretation of one phrase the statute and disregarding the intent of the statute would not seem to be an effective use of an officer’s valuable time.
 There are plenty of opportunities to cite illegal acts that might result in cyclists and motorists being endangered.
-Illegal passing is one of the most common and most dangerous on narrow roadways.
+Illegal passing on narrow roadways is one of the most common and most dangerous violations.